+Brandon: In addition to filling out the columns above, per the second reviewer’s initial comment, could you possibly either do the same for ICB fires since 1984 (possibly a second table here), or if that information already exists somewhere, provide a point of comparison for “percent high-severity in SCB compared to ICB since 1984”?

 Table A2.
 Specific discharge (total streamflow volume divided by watershed area) from the Merced Watershed (which contains ICB) and South Fork Kings River Watershed (which contains SCB) illustrate drier conditions in the region including SCB.
 IRMA = irma.nps.gov/AQWebPortal